jhleed/coding-style/readme.md

 ## 1. Using english

-Using english every time, every case it's helpful that i use english to commicate global people and making habit
+Using english every time, every case. it's helpful that i use english to commicate global people and making habit

 ## 2. Always fill out readme.md in a format